-The learning process is filed in a so-called leadership file, which is given to the conscript for further use in the Reserve.
+The learning process is filed in an electronic leadership file, which is given to the conscript for further use in the Reserve.
 The time in the Reserve, i.e. the time after your first service as a conscript when you are still liable for military service, is a long time.
-It is a time, when development as a leader should continue based on experiences in civilian life.
+It is a time, when developing as a leader continues based on experiences in civilian life.